sassoftware/sasoptpy/doc/guide/components.rst

 Copying an expression
 ~~~~~~~~~~~~~~~~~~~~~

-An :class:`Expression` can be copied using :func:`Expression.copy`.
+An :class:`Expression` can be copied using :func:`Expression.copy`:

 .. ipython:: python